 An average of two workers needlessly lose their lives every month in trench collapses, and many more are seriously injured.
-The Occupational Safety and Health Administration (OSHA) has long worked to reduce this number through training, outreach, education and procedural requirements.
+The Occupational Safety and Health Administration (OSHA) has long worked to reduce this number through training, outreach, education, and procedural requirements.
 Before entering an excavation, it’s important to evaluate and assess actual conditions based on the requirements of OSHA Publication 29 CFR 1926, Subpart P. Every trench is a potential trap for serious accidents.

 There are many aspects to an effective trench safety program, but proper evaluation of soil types and evaluation of their in-place strengths is certainly a key component.
 Keeping your workers safe begins with a competent person examining soil conditions and performing some simple tests.
 Information collected in this process can determine critical decisions on characteristics of slopes, benches, and shoring methods.
-In this blog post, we’ll discuss three small portable devices to help you evaluate soils conditions and significantly reduce the potential for problems.
+In this blog post, we’ll discuss three small portable devices to help you evaluate soil conditions and significantly reduce the potential for problems.

-The Pocket Penetrometer is one of the most effective devices for on-site classification of cohesive soils, and is accepted by OSHA for trenching and excavation inspection.
+The Pocket Penetrometer is one of the most effective devices for the on-site classification of cohesive soils and is accepted by OSHA for trenching and excavation inspection.
 This spring-operated device has a loading piston that’s pushed into the soil up to a calibration groove machined on the piston.
 The permanent scale on the piston barrel reads approximate unconfined compressive strength in tsf or kg/cm2.

 How it promotes safety: The Pocket Penetrometer provides a quick estimate of in-place unconfined compressive strength of trench soils.
-In turn, these values and other inspection criteria can be directly compared to the OSHA guidelines to make important decisions about configuration of the excavation and required shoring and bracing.
+In turn, these values and other inspection criteria can be directly compared to the OSHA guidelines to make important decisions about the configuration of the excavation and required shoring and bracing.

 We recommend the Gilson HM-500 Pocket Penetrometer.
 The 1/4in (6.4mm) diameter penetration piston has a machined groove to indicate penetration depth.
 Laser-engraved permanent graduations on the piston barrel indicate unconfined compressive strength up to 4.5 tsf or kg/cm2.
 It’s built with a calibrated spring, plated for rust resistance, and is highly portable, weighing in at just 2 oz.
 (57g).
 An available Adapter Foot with sixteen times the surface area improves the range and accuracy in very soft soils.